gearpump/gearpump/README.md

     }
   }
   ```

+3. Start Master nodes

-  After this, start the master daemon on all nodes you have configured in `gearpump.cluster.masters`.
+  Start the master daemon on all nodes you have configured in `gearpump.cluster.masters`.
 If you have configured `gearpump.cluster.masters` to:

   ```
   gearpump{